-Label Status Description/ Function Simple Connect Button Press to create or join a Powerline network.
+Label Status Description/ Function () Press to create or join a Powerline network.
 It can also be used to reset the Private Network Name to a random key.
-(1) Off No power.
+Simple Connect Button (h) Off No power.
 Power On After Simple Connect is pressed for two seconds, this LED will blink to confirm the button press.
 When Simple Connect is pressed for at least 10 seconds, this LED will blink to confirm the Private Network Name reset.
-Off Device is not connected to a Powerline network.
+Powerline Activity Off Device is not connected to a Powerline network.
 On This LED remains on when the device is part of a Powerline network.
-Powerline Activity The LED colors represents the connection rate within the Powerline network whether it is good (red), better (amber), or best (green).
-The LED flashes to indicate network activity. 早 Off An Ethernet device is not connected.
+The LED colors represents the connection rate within the Powerline network whether it is good (red), better (amber), or best (green).
+The LED flashes to indicate network activity. Æ, Off An Ethernet device is not connected.
 Ethernet Activity On An Ethernet device is connected.
-The LED flashes to indicate Ethernet activity.
+Ethernet Activity The LED flashes to indicate Ethernet activity.
 Ethernet Port Accepts either cross or straight Ethernet cable.
-Reset Button Press for 2 seconds to reset to the factory default settings.
+A Reset to Factory Default Press for 2 seconds to reset to the factory default settings.
 When you reset to the factory default, all your configuration changes will be removed.